-On average we use from 15 - 30kWh/day.
+On average I use from 15 - 30kWh/day.
 This powers

-our home, charges our Chevy Volt (around 10kWh/day) and 2 home based businesses with all the computers and
+my home, charges my Chevy Volt (around 10kWh/day) and home based

 relevant equipment.
 For reference, average US homes consume